WHO IS SHANE DUTKA?

 And, well, I didn’t have any better ideas.
 So why not just start, right?

-So, I took a leap of faith and started digging around for the next steps.
+So I took a leap of faith and started digging around for the next steps.

 It was like, “Okay so I have a product idea, but what’s next?”.

-Well, I needed a logo, a website, and someone to actually make the dang bow ties.
+Well, I needed a logo, a website, and someone to actually make the bow ties.
 All things I didn’t know the first thing about.

 So what did I do?